LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Method

 \section{Method}

-Our framework enables a progressive, step-by-step reasoning process that strengthens the reasoning capabilities of Vision-Language Models (VLMs).
-Leveraging structured multi-stage thinking, it establishes a systematic and efficient reasoning pipeline.
-To ensure high-quality training data, the data curation stage incorporates iterative CoT evaluations to identify and correct errors until each reasoning sequence is fully validated.
-Finally, a two-stage training strategy with a novel, multi-aspect reward design is employed to obtain the final optimized model.
+As illustrated in Figure~\ref{fig:framework}, our framework supports a progressive, step-by-step reasoning process that enhances the reasoning capabilities of VLMs.
+Building on the reasoning traces, we introduce an automated data curation pipeline that iteratively evaluates and refines each CoT sequence to ensure high-quality training data.
+Finally, a two-stage training strategy with a novel multi-aspect reward design is applied to produce the fully optimized model.